raspberrypi/documentation/faqs/README.md

 The Raspberry Pi 3 Model B+ was launched in March 2018.
 It uses a 1.4GHz 64-bit quad-core Arm Cortex-A53 CPU, has 1GB RAM, gigabit Ethernet, integrated 802.11ac/n wireless LAN, and Bluetooth 4.2.

 The Raspberry Pi 4 Model B was launched in June 2019.
-It uses a 1.5GHz 64-bit quad-core Arm Cortex-A72 CPU, has three RAM options (1GB, 2GB, 4GB), gigabit Ethernet, integrated 802.11ac/n wireless LAN, and Bluetooth 5.0.
+It uses a 1.5GHz 64-bit quad-core Arm Cortex-A72 CPU, has three RAM options (2GB, 4GB, 8GB), gigabit Ethernet, integrated 802.11ac/n wireless LAN, and Bluetooth 5.0.
+Originally launched with a 1GB option, this has been superceded by the 2GB at the original 1GB price.
+The 1GB device is still available as a special order.

 The Raspberry Pi Zero and Raspberry Pi Zero W/WH are half the size of a Model A+, with a 1GHz single-core CPU and 512MB RAM, and mini-HDMI and USB On-The-Go ports and a camera connector.
 The Raspberry Pi Zero W also has integrated 802.11n wireless LAN and Bluetooth 4.1.
 The Raspberry Pi Zero WH is identical to the Zero W, but comes with a pre-soldered header.